Aquatic respiration: Ram ventilation

-Ram ventilation is a common form of respiration in many fish species where the fish continuously keeps their mouth open and swims forward, thus pushing water across their gills and into their buccal cavity.
+Ram ventilation is a common form of respiration in many fish species where the fish continuously keeps its mouth open and swims forward, thus pushing water across its gills and into its buccal cavity.
 Most species use this method in conjunction with buccal pumping, a similar respiration method that does not require constant movement, and draws water into their buccal cavity and gills by using cheek muscles.
 These species are considered facultative ram ventilators.

 Many species that can use both buccal pumping and ram ventilation can switch between the two if they reach speeds where ram ventilation is more efficient.
 When swimming speeds reach 50-80 cm/s (or ~1.1 - 1.7 miles per hour), the buccal pressure can be elevated enough to adequately ventilate the gills at a rate that meets oxygen requirements.
 When this occurs, ram ventilation is actually more efficient and theoretically lowers the metabolic costs associated with ventilation.

 There are also some species of fish known as "obligate ram ventilators" who have to keep in constant motion to avoid suffocation.
 These species cannot use other methods of respiration.
 Two of the most well known species that are obligate ram ventilators are several species of sharks as well as most tuna species.